-With this stanza, the speaker continues in his dismal views of life, but here he makes a simple wish.
+With this stanza of ‘To an Unborn Pauper Child,’ the speaker continues in his dismal views of life, but here he makes a simple wish.
 He wishes that he could speak to the souls that are still within the womb, that he might warn them about the tragedy of life.
 He claims that if the unborn had the choice whether to be born into the world or die in the womb, he would tell them exactly what life was like, and ask, “will thou take Life so?” the speaker implies that had he known what life would be like and been given the choice to live or not, he would choose not to have experienced life, and he seems rather certain that most would choose likewise if they really knew what life would bring.

 Vain vow!
 No hint of mine may hence